 For external partners

 The success of applied research at Lethbridge College is based on how our research positively affects industry.
 Our primary focus on solving real-world industry challenges means we’re always looking for opportunities to engage industry in applied research.
-Partnering with the Centre for Applied Research and Innovation (CARI) can lead to:

 Our research themes

 Lethbridge College has five strategic research themes, encompassing the broad range of applied research that contributes to our reputation as a driver of local economic growth.